Nonexistence of quantum black and white hole horizons in an improved dynamic approach: Introduction

-in the classical lapse function and Hamiltonian, where $\delta_b$ and $\delta_c$ are the two polymerization parameters, which are in general functions of the phase variables.
-With the general choice of $\delta_b$ and $\delta_c$, the dynamical equations are given by Eqs.(\ref{eq2.25m}) - (\ref{eq2.25p}).

 In Sec. \ref{sec-bv}, we consider the BV model by first introducing the BV prescription of the two polymerization parameters $\delta_b$ and $\delta_c$ given by Eq.(\ref{eq3}), and then write down the corresponding dynamical equations, given explicitly by Eqs.(\ref{eq2.25s}) - (\ref{eq2.25v}).
-To estimate the region where the quantum effects near the classical black hole horizon become important, we first introduce a parameter $\epsilon$ via the relation $T_{\epsilon} = T_H(1 - \epsilon)$ at which $\left|\delta_c c\right|_{T_{\epsilon}} \simeq {\cal{O}}(1)$, from which we find that such effects become important only very closed to $T_H$ for massive black holes.
-To study such effects explicitly, the choice of initial time and conditions are crucial.
-In this paper we choose the initial time $T_i$ that is far from both the transition surface and the classical black horizon, $T_{\cal{T}} \ll T_i \ll T_H$, so that the initial conditions are as closed to those of classical theory as possible [cf. Table \ref{ts2}].
-With these initial conditions we study the existence of a marginally trapped surface at which the normal vector to the 2-sphere becomes null [cf. Eqs.(\ref{nvector}) and (\ref{nvectorb})], and show explicitly that such a surface is never developed within a finite time $T$.
-As a result, the trapped region in the past of the transition surface ${\cal{T}}$ is always trapped, and a quantum black hole structure in the BV model does not exist.
-This conclusion is also supported by the results obtained in \cite{Saini:2016vgo}.
-In Sec.
-IV, we present our main conclusions.
+To estimate the region where the quantum effects near the classical black hole horizon become important, we first introduce a parameter $\epsilon$ via the relation $T_{\epsilon} = T^{\rm{GR}}_H(1 - \epsilon)$ at which $\left|\delta_c \right|_{T_{\epsilon}} \simeq {\cal{O}}(1)$, from which we find that such effects become important only very close to $T^{\rm{GR}}_H$ for massive black holes.
+To study such effects explicitly, the choice of initial time and conditions is crucial.
+In this study, we choose the initial time $T_i$ that is far from both the transition surface and the classical black horizon, $T_{\cal{T}} \ll T_i \ll T^{\rm{GR}}_H$, so that the initial conditions are as close to those of classical theory as possible [cf. Table \ref{ts2}].
+With these initial conditions, we study the evolution of the dynamical equations and find that the metric coefficients remain finite and non-singular within any given finite time, even for initial conditions that are almost identical to their classical values.
+These results are strongly supported by the analytical studies carried out in \cite{Saini:2016vgo}, in which it was shown explicitly that {\em the BV spacetime is geodesically complete}.
+In such a spacetime, we further showed that there exist infinite number of transition surfaces that always separate trapped regions from untrapped ones, but no black hole or white hole horizons exist, as the latter always separates a trapped region from an untrapped one.
+This also explains why spacetime is now geodesically complete.